CiscoSE/nx-telemetry-suite/README.md

 ## Business/Technical Challenge

-Get the correct telemetry streams may be tricky, but even more is to get the correct stack of time series database, querying and visualization
+Getting the correct telemetry streams may be tricky, but even more is to get the correct stack of time series database, querying and visualization

 ## Proposed Solution